paydunyadev/paydunya-woocommerce-gateway/README.md

 ## = Configure the plugin =
-To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click "Payment Gateways" from the top tab.
+To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click "Payment Gateways" from the top tab.
 You should see __"PAYDUNYA"__ as an option at the top of the screen.
 Click on it to configure the payment gateway.

 __*You can select the radio button next to the PAYDUNYA from the list of payment gateways available to make it the default gateway.*__